b4thefomo/maxheadbox/README.md

 Tools require a frontend component located in `src/tools/` and, optionally, a Ruby backend handler in `backend/notions/`.
 If your tool only needs frontend JavaScript, a backend handler isn’t necessary.
-However, if you want your tool to perform actions on the Raspberry Pi itself, you can create new routes in the Ruby backend and expose them via REST APIs.
+However, if you want your tool to perform actions on the Raspberry Pi hardware itself, you can create new routes in the Ruby backend and expose them via REST APIs.

 Take a look at what's already there to have an idea.
 The tools with the `.txt` extension are provided for reference.
 If you want to import them into the agent, just rename the extension to `.js` or `.rb` for the backend ones.